-In the meantime, were not completely starved of good local food.
+During winter, we’re not completely starved of good local food.
 You can still find root crops for sale that were stored and perhaps overwintered and dug up from last season.
 Carrots are just one of those crops – yet one that should not be overlooked for creative uses.
 Carrot cake is one idea.
-It’s certainly a popular dessert at the upcoming Easter holiday table and it is also widely loved in the UK.
-During the first and second world wars, due to rationing, carrots were added to cakes as a means of adding moisture.
+It’s certainly a popular dessert at the upcoming Easter holiday table, and it is also widely loved in the UK.
+During the first and second world wars, due to rationing, carrots were added to cakes to add moisture.
 Eventually, the popularity of carrot cake made its way over here.

 - 1 cup whole wheat flour